tap5136/ci-cd-lab/README.md

 git pull
 ```

 Now, at the root of the project, we need create a `.github` folder, then a `workflows` folder inside the `.github` folder.
-So from your workspace you should have

 Once you have that done, create a new file in `.github/workflows/` named `test.yml`.
 This is where we'll define everything about our workflow.